What Type of Roof is Best in Florida?

 It’s no surprise that Florida is a great place to soak up the sun, but what does that mean to homeowners?
 Well first of all, you must have a roof that can endure the endless days of summer.
 In the sunshine state, there are five common roof styles: Composition shingles, clay tile, slate tiles, concrete tile and metal roofs.
 Each type of roof has its benefits, as well as it’s downfalls.
 Let’s examine each one so that you can decide for yourself which roof best suits your needs.

-Composition shingle roofing is the most affordable option: it is composed of asphalt and fiberglass.
+Composition shingle roofing installation is the most affordable option: it is composed of asphalt and fiberglass.
 It’s low price also makes it the most common roof type in the South.
 Many people prefer composition shingles because they you can find them in a wide variety of colors.
 All of these elements make this roofing type favorable to homeowners working with a low budget.
 Are you are concerned with the possibility of another storm like Hurricane Irma?
 If so, composition shingles are most likely not the roofing material for you.
 This type of roof will easily blow off in the wrath of a hurricane.

 Clay Tile & Slate Tile Roofs

 These two roofing styles have the same pros and cons.
 Both of these materials can last a very long time, and they are aesthetically pleasing.
 One downside worth mentioning is that they require more upkeep (cleaning, maintenance, etc).
 Also, you must be extremely careful when walking on them, because they do break under pressure.
 Fortunately, tile roofs are resistant to rot and insect-related issues.
 Due to the possibility of cracking, they require additional roofing support.
 This can be quite expensive, so many people do not choose this roofing material.